PyCoBi.pycobi

 ODESystem

-classmethod from_template(template: CircuitTemplate, working_dir: str | None = None, auto_dir: str | None = None, init_cont: bool = True, init_kwargs: dict | None = None, **kwargs)[source]
+classmethod from_template(template: CircuitTemplate, working_dir: str | None = None, auto_dir: str | None = None, init_cont: bool = False, init_kwargs: dict | None = None, analytical_jacobian: bool = True, auto_constants: str | tuple | list = ('ivp',), **kwargs)[source]

 Instantiates ODESystem from a pyrates.CircuitTemplate.